kaamiiaar/mehriohoo/ideas.md

-- add rockets from the original game.
 - add bowser's castle.
 - add boss.
-- add selection of multiple characters (Mario, Luigi, Peach, Toad, Bowser) at the starting screen.
 - your score accumlates and you can use it to unlock new characters.